eur-synclab/bidsification/README.md

 *IMPORTANT: before running the code, coordinate with colleagues to see if they have already run parts of it, or if they're busy running parts of it*

-After installation/activatiom of the conda environment, navigate to the bidsification directory and ensure that the `main` branch is checked out:
+After installation/activatiom of the conda environment, navigate to the bidsification directory and ensure that the `master` branch is checked out:

 ```
-git checkout main
+git checkout master
 ```

 ### Step 2.1: run the main data setup script with python